 4 – 2 1/4″ x 48″

-Where this goes a little different is that clearly we aren’t looking to make a square, so you have to create an internal circle inside of your square!
+Where this goes a little different is that clearly, we aren’t looking to make a square, so you have to create an internal circle inside of your square!
 You could also use this same technique, but cut the circle out of melamine and then staple the base cove to the circle.
-I plan on trying this out as well but I didn’t want to have to build a circle jig at the time, I wanted to first see if I could obtain it this way!
-Which I was able to, so now, naturally, I need to try the other way and compare!????
-I am the only one who has the desire to see other options even after one has worked successfully?
+I plan on trying this out as well now that I have this awesome circle jig!
+Check out the round tables I have made with it!
+Small side table & Round Epoxy Table

 Anyway, I achieved this internal circle by cutting some base cove (affiliate Link) down to 1 1/2″ and securing it inside my square frame.
-I included a link only because I forgot to take a photo of the base cove and most people don’t know what it is…basic definition, it is a flimsy vinyl base board with adhesive on the back to stick to the walls…typically found in schools, restaurants and such!
+It is basically a flimsy vinyl baseboard with adhesive on the back to stick to the walls…typically found in schools, restaurants, and such!

-It isn’t cut perfect, I just placed the cut side down against the melamine base so the caulk would clean up my not so perfect cuts and give me the nice flat edge on top!
+It isn’t cut perfectly, I just placed the cut side down against the melamine base so the caulk would clean up my not-so-perfect cuts and give me the nice flat edge on top!

-Here’s where I went wrong…I thought that the weight of the concrete would straighten out any wrinkles or bumps in the base cove, which it did…in most places.
+Here’s where I went wrong…I thought that the weight of the concrete would straighten out any wrinkles or bumps in the base cove to make a perfect circular concrete tabletop, which it did…in most places.
 It did not straighten it out in the areas that are caulked down.
 So it was able to stretch it around the loose top, but where it was caulked it had no give.
 You want to make sure it is a very round circle and if I were to do it again, I would maybe try using my blow dryer to lightly heat it up and make sure it is totally straightened out!

 I stapled the base cove with brad nails against the frame (side 2 1/4″ piece not the bottom 4×4 piece) where I started and finished the circle, but I didn’t brad nail it anywhere else.
 I then caulked the circle on the inside and outside to make sure the concrete couldn’t seep out or move my base cove.
 Let that dry and move it back outside!